Phase-space propagation and stability analysis of the 1-dimensional Schr\"odinger equation for finding bound and resonance states of rotationally excited H$_2$: Results

 \subsection{Phase-space representation of wave functions}

-The phase-space trajectories, $\Phi_v=\Phi(\mathcal{E}_v)$, for the lowest 4 bound states of Hydrogen molecule at $l=23$ are shown in figure \ref{psiresj1314}.
-The trajectories $\Phi_v$ are produced by the numerical propagation of equations \eqref{Schrodinger_system} starting and ending closely near the fixed point, $\Phi_v(r_i)\approx\Phi^*$, and $\Phi_v(r_f)\approx\Phi^*$.
-These trajectories are not closed curves since the fixed point $\Phi^*$ can not be used as initial condition and is never reached by the propagation regardless the value of $r_f$.
-The initial part of the propagation takes place in the classically forbidden region and follows the flow lines of the unstable manifold of figure \ref{streamplots}(a), i.e., the initial direction of the trajectory follows the line extended along the unstable eigenvector $\textbf{e}_1=\{\lambda_1^{-1}, 1\}=\{i/k_l, 1\}$, with $k_l=\sqrt{2 \mu(\mathcal{E}-V_l(r_i))}$, and $l=23$.
-Since the initial value of $r$, $r_i$, is classically inaccessible, the unstable eigenvector takes the value $\textbf{e}_1=\{1/\sqrt{2\mu|\mathcal{E}-V_l(r_i)|},1\}\approx\{0^+,1\}$.
+The phase-space trajectories, $\Phi_v=\Phi(\mathcal{E}_v)$, for the lowest four bound states of $\mathrm{H}_2$ at $l=23$ are shown in figure \ref{psiresj1314}.
+The trajectories $\Phi_v$ are produced by the numerical propagation of equations \eqref{Schrodinger_system} at the energies that minimize $\ell(\mathcal{E})$ and $w'(\mathcal{E})$.
+All the trajectories of figures \eqref{psiresj1314} and \ref{respsj23} start from the same initial condition, $\Phi_0\approx\{0^+,1\}$.
+The first part of the propagation takes place in the repulsive part of the potential with trajectories following the streamlines o the unstable manifold.
 The trajectories in the panels of figure \ref{psiresj1314} show this initial part of the propagation as the dashed curve that connects the origin with a point to the right in the upper half of the plane.
 The propagation continues in the classically accessible region producing the solid curves of figure \ref{psiresj1314}, these curves circulate in clockwise direction.
-Finally there is a transition to the external (right) classical forbidden region, which is represented by the dashed curve approaching to the fixed point $\Phi^*$ from the left along the stable manifold, i.e., along the line generated by the stable eigenvector $\textbf{e}_2=\{-1/\sqrt{2\mu|\mathcal{E}-V_l(r_f)|},1\}$, with $l=23$.
+The nodes of the wave functions are the intersection of the trajectories with the $\varphi$ axis, $\psi=0$.
+Finally there is a transition to the external (right) classical forbidden region, which is represented by the dashed curve approaching to the fixed point $\Phi^\star$ along the stable manifold.